 Don’t you love carousels and sliders on the homepage?
 They look great and are the perfect tool for introducing more information in the same space.

 But they aren’t the most practical design element.

 Auto-playing carousels are constantly moving, which makes it difficult for users to consume content.
 And while they still appeal to some users and marketers, their days are numbered.

 Carousels (sliders) register clicks from only 1% of visitors.
 So, they are not the most efficient design element.

 Instead, static content offers a much better click-through rate because it allows users to consume content at their pace.

 Google is not the only search engine on the planet, agreed!
 It is neither the best nor the cheapest one out there.

 But it accounts for more than 92% of the search engine market.
 We literally use it as a verb.

-Google has invested heavily in “web design” and with this has come more competition for small business owners.
+Google has invested heavily in “web design” and with this has come more competition for website design for small business owners.